ucpu/cage/BUILDING.md

 # Converting Assets

 Run `cage-asset-database`.
-You may find it in build/result/relwithdebinfo.
+You will find it in build/result/relwithdebinfo.